 It’s true that falling down the stairs can be dangerous.
 But accidents happening in the corridor or break room happen more frequently.
 Immediately clean up spills.
 Don’t leave a spill where a colleague could trip over it.
 Look out for spilled food or liquids in the breakrooms.
 Although they don’t get a good reputation, grapes are much more dangerous than bananas.

 Fall to Lower Level – 12.0%

-This probably happens less in offices than in the field, but it does happen, especially when carrying things up or down stairs.
-Leave at least one hand free, hold on to the handrail, and take it slow.
+Although it presumably occurs less frequently in offices than in the field, it does occasionally occur, particularly when lugging objects up or down stairs.
+Hold on to the handrail, keep at least one hand free, and move slowly.

 Bodily Reaction – 11.8%

 This was one I had to look up.
 A “bodily reaction injury” occurs when you fall and harm yourself catching yourself.
 Therefore, the same fall prevention measures described above apply.

 The top 10 list is completed by “Struck by item,” “Highway Incident,” and “Caught in /Compressed by” injuries.
 “Struck against object,” “Repeated motion,” and “Assault/violence” are examples of these terms.

 Office & Work Injuries are Serious Business